 Scientific Name: Takydromus sexlineatus

 This small lizard has a body length of about 3 to 5 inches, but its tail can easily push its total length to up to 12 inches.
-They are native to China, southeast Asia, and southern Russia, and use their tails to aid in balance, as well as with weight distribution.
+They are native to China, southeast Asia, and India, and use their tails to aid in balance, as well as with weight distribution.

 The long-tailed grass lizard feeds on insects, such as crickets, as well as smaller lizards.
 These docile and gentle lizards are a popular choice for beginner or novice reptile keepers.